davidbernotas/vivarium/docs/source/concepts/crn.rst

 simulant to a specific location on the **randomness index** and we need to choose those characteristics in such a way that they will be the same across simulations.

+Questions: how are these characteristics determined, and what is the impact of misspecification of these identifying characteristics?
+Is there a way to validate this selection?

 .. image:: ../images/crn_sim_alignment.jpg